Mackay, Ian R. Center for Molecular Biology and Medicine, Monash University, Clayton, Australia.

 The occurrence in an organism of an immune response to one of its own tissues, that is, a response to a self constituent.
+Autoimmunity is an immune state in which antibodies are formed against the person's own body tissues.
 Foreign substances to which an organism makes a protective immune response are called nonself.
-Efficient discrimination between self and nonself, the basis of normal immune function, depends upon a function known as immune tolerance, which means an inertness to substances that could be capable of provoking an immune response.
-Failure of immune tolerance to self constituents results in an autoimmune response which is often, although not invariably, associated with autoimmune disease.
+Efficient discrimination between self and nonself—the basis of normal immune function—depends upon a function known as immune tolerance, which means an inertness to substances that could be capable of provoking an immune response.
+Failure of immune tolerance to self constituents results in an autoimmune response that is often, although not invariably, associated with autoimmune disease (Fig. 1).
 Autoimmune disease occurs when the autoimmune response to self constituents has damaging effects of a structural or functional character.
-See also: Acquired immunological tolerance
+See also: Acquired immunological tolerance; Antibody; Immunology

 The content above is only an excerpt.

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.

 Let your librarian know about the award-winning gateway to the most trustworthy and accurate scientific information.